Standard built-in objects

 The term "global objects" (or standard built-in objects) here is not to be confused with the global object.
-Here, global objects refer to objects in the global scope (but only if ECMAScript 5 strict mode is not used; in that case it returns
+Here, "global objects" refer to objects in the global scope.

 this operator in the global scope.
 In fact, the global scope consists of the properties of the global object, including inherited properties, if any.